mite-standard/mite_web/README.md

 - Start the docker `docker-compose up -d` (potentially with `sudo`)
 - Open the application in any browser with the URL http://127.0.0.1:1340/
 - To stop the application, run `docker-compose stop` (potentially with `sudo`)
+- To take down the database, run `docker-compose down -v`

 ## For developers